Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 My responsibility to my readers

-I take my position as a teacher and encourager of church communicators extremely seriously.
+I take my position as a teacher of the Bible very seriously.
 I spend a lot of time in prayer and study of God’s Word seeking discernment and a biblical viewpoint for all I do.
 I may be too weak, but I find that if I participated in the affiliate programs of different products, just like with not taking advertising, I could not help but be influenced by the ones that pay large amounts.
 I can’t honestly say I’d promote one over another or competing ones without paying attention to the money involved.
 Because I am not strong enough, I have to avoid them.

 The affiliate relationship is not immediately clear on websites or the emails sent out promoting them